 - 80 percent of those surveyed were women

 - 60 percent of those surveyed worked with patients who suffered from brain injuries, dementia, and delirium.

 The Unique Factors Contributing to Sexual Harassment Inflicted on Health Care Workers

 Sexual harassment can happen to anyone.
 However, the overwhelming amount of victims tend to be female.
 In the George Washington University study, most of the harassment was inflicted on female health care workers by male patients.
 The patients tended to be those with mental impairments.
 But another noticeable factor was an experience.
 The majority of victims had less than five years of experience dealing directly with patients.

 Among the most common complaints made by those who participated in the survey was the lack of training and guidelines for related to patient sexual harassment.
 While patient safety is always a priority, the welfare of healthcare professionals is often overlooked.
 Many others were frustrated by the lack of support from management to address and prevent these situations from happening.
 More emphasis needs to be made on educating patients about the proper doctor/patient etiquette.

 Have You Been Sexually Harassment on the Job?
 The Los Angeles Employment Attorneys at JML Law Can Help

-Sexual harassment at the workplace is never acceptable.
-Whether it was committed by a supervisor, boss, coworker or even a customer or patient, all employee have basic rights to leave in a safe working environment.
+Sexual harassment in the workplace is never acceptable.
+Whether it was committed by a supervisor, boss, coworker or even a customer or patient, all employees have basic rights to leave in a safe working environment.
 Over the years, the Los Angeles employment attorneys at JML Law have utilized an aggressive and comprehensive approach to protect the rights of each client and to always look out for their best interests.
-It is part of their commitment of placing each client in the best position to succeed.
-If your or someone you know has been the victim of unwanted sexual harassment in the workplace, contact the legal team at JML Law and schedule a free initial consultation to discuss your case.
+It is part of their commitment to placing each client in the best position to succeed.
+If you or someone you know has been the victim of unwanted sexual harassment in the workplace, contact the legal team at JML Law and schedule a free initial consultation to discuss your case.